frameworklabs/proto_activities/README.md

 Uses the [protothreads](http://dunkels.com/adam/pt/) approach to enable imperative synchronous programming (as promoted by [Blech](https://blech-lang.org/)) in C or C++.

-With this header only library you can simplify your embedded programming projects by keeping a `delay` based approach but still enable multiple things to happen at once in a structured, modular and deterministic way.
+With this header-only library you can simplify your embedded programming projects by keeping a `delay` based approach but still enable multiple things to happen at once in a structured, modular and deterministic way.

 ## Example code